adilovesgh/coms4444-dogs/README.md

 The example contains 6 owners, each having 4 dogs.
 Note that you can have owners with the same dog breed mix (owners 2 and 6, owners 1 and 4) and owners with multiple dogs of the same breed (owners 2, 3, 5, and 6).

+If you would like to create a new configuration, please add it to the `src/configs/` directory.
+The `simpleConfig.dat` configuration file has already been added for you, and it is the configuration used by the random player.
+Keep in mind that everyone will be sharing this directory for their configurations.

 ## GUI Features